Brad Roberts: Third album: A Worm's Life

 A Worm's Life was released in 1996, selling over one million copies and showcasing a harder-edged sound as the band continued to evolve, producing this album on their own.

 Fourth album: Give Yourself a Hand

 1999 introduced a mix of electronic funk and spontaneous wordplay with Give Yourself a Hand.
 Roberts met Greg Wells at a songwriters' workshop and invited him to co-write and assist in recording this album inspired by influences and flavours of Roberts' new home in Harlem, New York.

 Car accident and independent release

-On September 28, 2000, Roberts was severely injured when he crashed his car on a dirt road in Yarmouth County, Nova Scotia.
-Marijuana was discovered in his pocket while he was loaded into an ambulance and he was then charged for possession by the RCMP.
-While he was recuperating from the accident, he began jamming with locals (The Great Wind Jammers from Argyle, Yarmouth County) and produced from these sessions I Don't Care That You Don't Mind.
-This was the first album released by the band independent of a major record label.
+On September 28, 2000, Roberts was severely injured when he crashed his car on a dirt road in Yarmouth County, Nova Scotia; he was charged with drug possession when marijuana was discovered on his person by the RCMP.
+While recuperating, he began to jam with locals (The Great Wind Jammers from Argyle, Yarmouth County), subsequently producing his next album, I Don't Care That You Don't Mind, from the sessions — the first album released by the band, independent of a major record label.